I had been driving all night, obsessing and crying about my pathetic existence.

 I don’t want to be alive anymore.
-It’s happening: I’m giving up.
+I’m giving up.

 I’ve come a very long way since those days and most people are shocked when they hear that.
 I silently struggled for far too long.
 Over the past year, I’ve felt God calling me to share this story because suicide affects far too many.

-In 2013, 41,139 people took their own life according to the American Foundation for Suicide Prevention.
-That boils down to someone committing suicide every 12.8 minutes.
+In 2016, almost 43,000 people took their own life according to the American Foundation for Suicide Prevention.
+That boils down to someone committing suicide every 12.3 minutes.

 Most of us know someone – a friend, colleague, family member or neighbor who has lost this battle.
 This year as I saw two more people in my atmosphere who did.
 Finally, I knew I had to do something reckless: I had to start sharing my story.

 The truth is I don’t really want to talk about that time, it would be so much easier to pretend it never happened.
 But that’s not going to help anyone.
-So, in addition to the book, I am going to start doing some speaking as well.
-Uffda!
-Stay tuned for more information on my speaking soon (or contact me here).
+Visit my speaking page here to host an event in your community.

-Today, this whole crazy ministry thing starts with a letter to anyone who is in a really dark place or has thought about suicide.
 Please share this post on Pinterest, Facebook, or Twitter so that it might reach people who desperately need to hear it.
 The thing about depression is it hides and lingers with little signs of detection.
 It did in me.
-We have no idea who desperately needs to read something like this today.
+We have no idea who desperately needs to read these words.

 My friend.
 Whatever that voice is telling you, it’s wrong.